 Kay Bell is owner SKB Editorial Services, a boutique editorial content company that provides financially-focused articles to a diverse clientele.
 She provides copy for consumer finance and general interest publications, as well as select corporate clients and is contributing tax editor for the nationally renowned website Bankrate.com.
 Kay regularly provides expert commentary on tax laws and personal filing issues.
 She is the author of The Truth About Paying Fewer Taxes (Financial Times Press, 2009), co-author of Future Millionaires' Guidebook (BookBaby, 2012), and contributor to Personal Finance: An Encyclopedia of Modern Money Management (to be published by ABC-CLIO/Greenwood in January 2015).
 She served a three-year term (2006-2009) on the Taxpayer Advocacy Panel (TAP), a federal advisory committee appointed by the U.S. Treasury Secretary.
 Her TAP work, which included chairing the seven-state region of which Texas is a part, earned Kay a President's Volunteer Service Award in 2010.
 Her Don't Mess With Taxes blog has earned numerous accolades, including a Clarion Award in 2012 from the National Association for Women in Communications.
 Kay received her Bachelor of Arts degree in journalism from Texas Tech in 1978.
 She was recognized as a Media & Communication Outstanding Alumna at Texas Tech in 2011.

-He was awarded the Texas Tech Outstanding Journalism Graduate award by the student chapter of the Society of Professional Journalists.
-He earned a master's degree in mass communication from Tech in 1994.
-Earlier in his career, Kent was a frequent contributor as a sports writer for ESPN SportsTicker, MSNBC, the Dallas Morning News and the Lubbock Avalanche-Journal.
-He also previously served as an adjunct faculty member in mass communication at Texas Tech.
+Earlier in his career, Best was a frequent contributor as a sports writer for ESPN, MSNBC, the Dallas Morning News and the Lubbock Avalanche-Journal.
+He also was color commentator for Lady Raider women's basketball radio broadcasts.
+He previously served as an adjunct faculty member in media and communication at Texas Tech.

-Michelle Bleiberg, a vice president in Pierpont's Dallas office, has 25 years of experience in public relations with expertise in thought leadership, corporate reputation, crisis communications, media relations, community relations, event planning and brand positioning.
-She has served clients in and worked in a variety of industries, including entertainment, restaurant and hospitality, healthcare, non-profit, arts and energy.
+Michelle Bleiberg is an experienced public relations professional with expertise in thought leadership, corporate reputation, crisis communications, media relations, community relations, event planning and brand positioning.
+She has served clients in various industries, including entertainment, restaurant and hospitality, healthcare, nonprofit, the arts and energy.

-Most recently, Michelle was a director in the public affairs practice for Burson-Marsteller in Dallas where she served as the U.S. day-to-day client lead for Shell Oil Company, NRG/Reliant Energy, the State of Texas Voter Education Program (HAVA), the City of Dallas "Save Dallas Water" conservation campaign and T.D.
+She served as a director in the public affairs practice for Burson-Marsteller in Dallas.
+She served as the U.S. day-to-day client lead for Shell Oil Company, NRG/Reliant Energy, Arizona Public Service Company, Halliburton/Landmark, the Government of Alberta's oil sands campaign, the State of Texas Voter Education Program (HAVA), the City of Dallas "Save Dallas Water" conservation campaign, and T.D.
 Jakes MegaFest in Dallas.

 Brian Borthwick is a graduate of Texas Tech University with a Bachelor of Arts in public relations.